vgskye/htstempack/README.md

 - Farmer's Delight: Cooking.
 Food.
 - Ender Chests/Tanks: Instant fluid/item transport.
 - Waystones: Instant player transport.
+- Blåhaj: Take a guess.
+- Press Alt To Meow: Press `Alt` to meow.
+- Harvest with ease: Right click to harvest crops.

 #### Decoration mods
 This is split off from Small mods cause there's a few in this alone